thecodingmachine/tdbm/doc/migrating.md

 - There are no more getters and setters for foreign key ids.
 Instead, you can use the getters and setters of beans directly.
 - All TDBM xxxFilters have been removed.
 They are replaced by pure SQL and the "magic parameters" mechanism.
 - Many to many relationships are automatically detected.
-Pivot tables no more generate beans and DAOs.
+Association tables don't generate beans and DAOs anymore.
 - Returned results are now objects that can be iterated.
 They implement the `porpaginas` interface: pagination is done on the result set rather than when calling the `getObjects/findObjects` method.
 As a result, the real query is performed when the result is first iterated and not when the `getObjects/findObjects` method is called.